Azure/helm-charts/ghost/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release` in the namespace `wp`:
+To install the chart with the release name `my-release` in the namespace `ghost`:

 ```console
 $ helm install --name my-release --namespace ghost azure/ghost